-The Governors and Staff of Hampstead School are committed to the inclusion of pupils with additional learning needs and disabilities in the full life of the school with equal access to a broad and balanced curriculum.
+The Governors and staff of Hampstead School are committed to the inclusion of pupils with additional learning needs and disabilities in all aspects of school life, ensuring equal access to a broad and balanced curriculum.

-- We welcome difference and diversity learning from and about diversity strengthens our community - We help all of our pupils to realise their potential and to recognise the basic equality of all people so that they can become responsible citizens who make a positive contribution to society and become life-long learners. - We value respect and celebrate the achievements of all students and young people.

-- We are committed to working in partnership with parents to ensure they are well informed and centrally involved in the life of the school. - We will always involve parents and their children in planning and reviewing progress; we know that parents are the first educators of their child we need their knowledge to plan effectively. - We know that the earlier we identify an Additional Need and provide support, the more successful our students will be. - We will provide expert support and resources for students with Additional Needs (AN) to fulfil their potential. - Our starting point is to guarantee a whole school approach to making provision for students with Additional Needs: we make sure that all staff have the knowledge and skills to support all students with Additional Needs in our school.
+- We welcome difference and diversity learning from and about diversity strengthens our community - We help all of our pupils to realise their potential and to recognise the basic equality of all people so that they can become responsible citizens who make a positive contribution to society and become life-long learners. - We value respect and celebrate the achievements of all students and young people. - We are committed to working in partnership with parents to ensure they are well informed and centrally involved in the life of the school. - We will always involve parents and their children in planning and reviewing progress; we know that parents are the first educators of their child we need their knowledge to plan effectively. - We know that the earlier we identify an Additional Need and provide support, the more successful our students will be. - We will provide expert support and resources for students with Additional Needs (AN) to fulfil their potential. - Our starting point is to guarantee a whole school approach to making provision for students with Additional Needs: we make sure that all staff have the knowledge and skills to support all students with Additional Needs in our school. - We are committed to developing inclusive teaching practices across the school.